Iron and Calcium: Essential Minerals for Health and Wellbeing

 The truth is that in some highly controlled, short-term studies, calcium has interfered with iron absorption.
 It can bind to iron, making it harder for the body to absorb.
 However, when you look at the data collected over much longer periods of time, it’s a different story.
 The

-Active Iron uses a ground-breaking whey protein formula to allow iron to carried to the site of natural absorption in the gut, the DMT-1 unlike standard iron sulfate which breaks down in the stomach.
-This is why Active Iron has clinically proven x 2 absorption than iron sulphate and fewer side effects such as nausea, reflux and constipation. (insert reference)
+Active Iron uses a ground-breaking whey protein formula to allow the iron to be carried to the site of natural absorption in the gut, the DMT-1 unlike standard iron sulfate which breaks down in the stomach.
+This is why Active Iron has clinically proven x 2 absorptions than iron sulfate and fewer iron tablet side effects such as nausea, reflux and constipation. (insert reference)

 Can You Take Calcium and Iron Together?